 — Lee McIntosh & Patrick McLaughlin, Medical Scope Monthly

-A traumatic brain injury is defined as damage to the brain resulting from some external mechanical force.
-Brain injuries are generally classed as mild, moderate, severe or very severe and can have varying effects on the injured victim.
+A traumatic brain injury is defined as damage to the brain resulting from some external, mechanical force.
+Brain injuries are generally classed as mild, moderate, severe, or extremely severe—and can have varying effects on the injured victim.

-Cummings Andrews Mackay LLP has helped hundreds of traumatic brain injury victims put their lives back together.
-In concert with great programs at care facilities such as the Glenrose Rehabilitation Hospital, and organizations like Brain Care Centre, we work to ensure that your injuries are properly assessed so that we can negotiate a settlement that fairly compensates you for your injuries.
+Cummings Andrews Mackay LLP’s Brain Injury Lawyers have helped hundreds of traumatic brain injury victims put their lives back together.
+In concert with great programs at care facilities such as the Glenrose Rehabilitation Hospital and organizations like Brain Care Centre, we work to ensure that your injuries are properly assessed so we can negotiate a settlement that fairly compensates you for your injuries.